 Redirects are a very useful way of preserving your SEO ranking when making the switch to a new web host.

-The Type of redirect will allow you to choose whether you want this to be a permanent redirect (301), or a temporary redirect (302).
+- The "Type" for redirect allows you to chose from a permanent redirect (301) or a temporary redirect (302).

 - Click “Add” to keep the changes you’ve made to the redirect.

 - You can now test out your redirect by accessing the old page via the old web address.
 This should then redirect you to your new PageCloud page.